dnsos/deinns/_pages/climate_scenarios.md

 ![Climate Scenarios Viewer: Interface]({{site.baseurl}}/img/vks_opener.png)

 ## CONTEXT
 As part of the [SENSES project](http://senses-project.org/) the _University of Applied Sciences Potsdam_ organised a course aiming to build tools to visualise climate scenarios.
-The data used stems from the _IIASA_ (International Institute for Applied Systems Analysis) and a comprehensible explanation of the characters of the different scenarios can be found in the [SENSES Primer](https://climatescenario.org/primer/).
+The data used stems from the _IIASA_ (International Institute for Applied Systems Analysis) and a comprehensible explanation of the characteristics of the different scenarios can be found in the [SENSES Primer](https://climatescenario.org/primer/).

 This interactive scenario viewer is an approach to visualise the differences between computed climate scenarios and also to communicate them to a broader public.
 The variable group "Primary Energy" was exemplarily used for this prototype.